- MIEH Research on Immigrants' Quality of Life in Hamilton Spectator

 Dr. Morrone earned a Ph.D. in environmental planning from The Ohio State University, an M.S. in forest resources from the University of New Hampshire and a B.S. in natural resources from The Ohio State University.
 Dr. Morrone previously served as the Chief of the Office of Environmental Education at Ohio Environmental Protection Agency.
 She has authored or co-authored more than 40 papers on a variety of environmental issues and has appeared on CNN and quoted as an environmental health expert in US News and World Report, the Detroit Free Press, USA Today, The Christian Science Monitor, The Columbus Dispatch, and the Cleveland Plain Dealer.
 She has published three books Sound Science, Junk Policy: Environmental Health Science and the Decision Making Process (2002), Poisons on Our Plates: The Real Food Safety Problem in the United States (2008) and Mountains of Injustice: Case Studies in Environmental Equity (2011).

-edited Judith C. Kulig and Allison M. Williams
+Edited Judith C. Kulig and Allison M. Williams.
+UBC Press.

 Health research in Canada has mostly focused on urban areas, often overlooking the unique issues faced by Canadians living in rural and remote areas.
 This volume provides the first comprehensive overview of the state of rural health and health care in Canada, from coast to coast and in northern communities.